JavaScript

 Declaring variables

-• Variables are the used in programming the same way they are used in math: as storage containers for some kind of data, kinda like a placeholder.
+• Variables are the used in programming the same way they are used in math: as storage containers for some kind of data.

 • Creating and storing a variable is called “declaring” a variable.